AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

 The Agora Chat SDK also stores historial messages on the chat server, and you can retrieve these historial messages by conversations.

-Followings are the core methods for retrieving historical messages from the server
+The followings are the core methods for retrieving historical messages from the server
 - `asyncFetchConversationsFromServer`: Retrieves the conversation list from the server.
 - `fetchHistoryMesssages`: Retrieves the messages in the specified conversation from the server.